 Insight into InSight

-If not for the listener supported K-LOVE Radio stations, I may not have heard this story.
+I may not have heard this story if not for the listener-supported K-LOVE Radio stations.
 As a result of their contribution, 10% of the proceeds from InSight will go to Positive, Encouraging, and now Inspiring, K-LOVE Radio.

 On September 16, 2018, I was blessed with the honor of gifting a copy of InSight to Brandon Heath.